butterflysly53/Earthquake_Info/README.md

 # Introduction
 In the last decade it was observed that frequency of earthquake has increased significantly.
 So I thought of making an informative website to see the most earthquake prone areas of India.

-QuakeShake is an informative website.It lets you know about recent earthquakes happened in India along with some other basic details .
+QuakeShake is an informative website which lets you know about recent earthquakes happened in India along with some other basic details mentioned below.

  # Requirements
   you need Xaamp to be installed in your system.